JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 For each method for a path there needs to be a corresponding `operationId`.
 The value for the _operationId_ maps to a method within the controller class defined in the step above.

+It is the controller methods that call the responder outcomes

 #### Example

 Where `<my-path>` is _repository_.